francoisgeorgy/web-midi-lab/webmidi-events-redux/README.md

 # webmidi-events

 - There is no need to save the WebMidi inputs and outputs in the _state_.
-The `WedMidi` object os global and can therefore be directly accessed.
+The `WedMidi` object is global and can therefore be directly accessed.

 - Each change of input or output is notified by an event sent by WebMidi.
 So, the application's state needs to be